 - Short Box Series (3 exercises)

 Some Tips for Your Own Pilates Workouts

 - Pilates movements initiate from the core.
 A key piece of core work is learning to compress your ribcage (as opposed to extending it).
 This is particularly important for the top rib, which – when popped up – tends to turn off the upper abdominal muscles.

 - Your legs will do all the work if you let them – particularly your quadriceps muscles.
 Instead of pushing off the foot bar using the power of your quads, imagine instead pulling away from the bar using your pelvic muscles and inner thighs (like you’re trying to zip into skinny jeans).

 - Think length.
 During each movement, see if you can make your spine and neck a little longer.
 Decompress your body!

 - It’s tempting to mimic movements from the outside-in.
-“Making shapes,” they say in Pilates, which is considered less than ideal technique.
+“Making shapes,” they say in Pilates, is considered a less-than-ideal technique.
 Instead of making shapes with your limbs, imagine the reason behind the movement.
 What muscles are engaging?
 From what areas does the movement initiate muscularly?
-Make your movements from the inside-out.
+Make your movements from the inside out.

 IDEA: not yet ready to create your home gym?
 Consider pinning this article to your Vision Board!